 ADR serves to establish a harmonized regulatory framework throughout Europe for the transport of dangerous goods by road, with the aim of ensuring the safety of people, the environment and property.

-Regulating the documentation required for the transport of dangerous goods: The ADR establishes the documents that must accompany dangerous goods during transport, including the waybill, labels and training certificates.
+– Regulate the documentation required for the transport of dangerous goods: The ADR establishes the documents that must accompany dangerous goods during transport, including the waybill, labels and training certificates

-Establishing requirements for the transport of dangerous goods: The ADR establishes the safety requirements to be met by vehicles, drivers and transport companies to ensure that the transport of dangerous goods is carried out safely.
+– Establish requirements for the transport of dangerous goods: The ADR establishes the safety requirements that vehicles, drivers and transport companies must comply with to ensure that the transport of dangerous goods is carried out safely.

-In short, ADR is a fundamental tool for ensuring safety in the transport of dangerous goods by road, reducing the risk of accidents and minimizing the environmental impact in the event of incidents.
+In short, the ADR is a fundamental tool to ensure safety in the transport of dangerous goods by road, reduce the risk of accidents and minimize the environmental impact in the event of incidents.

 Related content: